nyurik/fatul/README.md

 # Factorio Blueprint GIT Tool (FaTul)

-Time to treat Factorio blueprints for what they really are -- software programs.
-And as such, they deserve to be version controlled, stored in git, and tested with CI, without making version diffs difficult to read.
+Treat Factorio blueprints for what they really are -- software programs: version control, git stored, and CI-tested.
+This tool makes it possible, and keeps version diffs easy to read.

 * Work directly with clipboard - FaTul can use copied strings or place new strings into clipboard.
 * Minimize text changes between blueprint versions